 Whatever the source or depth of our pain, our healing begins with acknowledging any losses and finding productive ways to express our feelings.
 Then we can begin to adjust and, down the road, even recognize and consider new opportunities resulting from the changes in our lives.

 Today’s Dose of Comfort

-Excerpted from Doses of Comfort, available in print and Kindle at Amazon.com
+Excerpt from Doses of Comfort, available on Kindle and in print at Amazon.com